spatialos/gdk-for-unity/docs/setup-and-installing.md

 ##### Visual Studio

-If you are using Visual Studio, within the Visual Studio Installer, on the **Workloads** tab:
+If you are using Visual Studio, find the **Workloads** tab.
+If you already have Visual Studio installed, you must first select the **Modify** option within the Visual Studio Installer.

+On the **Workloads** tab:
 - Select **Game development with Unity**
 - Select **.NET Core cross-platform development**
 - In the **Summary** on the right: